COVID-19 Vaccine

 (559) 664-4000

-To schedule an appointment to receive the COVID-19 vaccine.
+To schedule an appointment today.

 About the COVID-19 Vaccine

 Whenever something is put into the body there is risk, whether it be smoking, getting a tattoo, or even taking over-the-counter medicines like ibuprofen or aspirin.
-Thankfully, the side effects seen with the Moderna vaccine have been mild-to-moderate, and limited to muscle soreness, fatigue, headache, fevers, and chills.
+Thankfully, the side effects seen with the COVID-19 vaccine have been mild-to-moderate, and limited to muscle soreness, fatigue, headache, fevers, and chills.
 Medically speaking, these are signs the vaccine is working.
 It means the immune system is building up the necessary anti-viral response that it will need if it comes into contact with actual COVID-19 virus – things like organizing white blood cells and building antibodies.
 Most of these side effects will go away within a couple of days and over the counter medications may be taken to help relieve them.

 There is no way to know how COVID-19 will affect someone if they become infected.
 A lot of people get through the illness with no difficulty, but many others have become severely ill and even died.
-As of January 15, 2021, more than 2 million people around the world have died from COVID-19, and in the United States that number is over 389,000.
+As of August 30, 2021, more than 4.5 million people around the world have died from COVID-19, and in the United States that number is over 650,000.
 Apart from death, COVID-19 can also cause long-term complications such as permanent lung damage or other problems that are still being discovered.
 Even in recoveries without complications, COVID-19 can be transmitted to others who may not fare well.

 COVID-19 Vaccine Frequently Asked Questions